DraftKings Announces Jason Robins’ Participation in Upcoming Event

-- The Morgan Stanley Technology, Media & Telecom Conference.
-The fireside chat is scheduled for 12:50PM ET on March 8, 2023.
+- The J.P.
+Morgan Gaming, Lodging, Restaurant & Leisure Management Access Forum.
+The fireside chat is scheduled for 1:20PM ET on March 14, 2023.

-Registration and the live audio portion of the Morgan Stanley Technology, Media & Telecom Conference can be accessed at the conference website or at DraftKings’ Investor Relations website.
+Registration and the live audio portion of the J.P.
+Morgan Gaming, Lodging, Restaurant & Leisure Management Access Forum can be accessed at the conference website or at DraftKings’ Investor Relations website.

 About DraftKings